Bank of Spain urges euro crisis action, warns on debt

 The government forecasts 1.3 percent growth in gross domestic product this year, but most economists polled by Reuters said growth of 0.7 percent year on year was more likely.

-Spain's target of cutting its public deficit to 6.0 percent this year from 9.2 percent in 2010 could be hard to meet if growth targets are not realised.
+Spain's target of cutting its public deficit to 6.0 percent this year from 9.2 percent in 2010 could be hard to meet if growth targets are not realized.

 (Reporting by Paul Day and Nigel Davies, editing by Mike Peacock, John Stonestreet)